dvisionlab/ditto/app/library/dicom/README.md

 ## TODO and TOFIX

 - modal minimization is lost if the application mounts this component in a page that can be unmounted (eg after a route change)
+- the _larvitar_ _renderSeries_ function should return a promise and the _ditto-dicom-canvas_ component should manage that
+- imported series stacks data should be cleared once uloaded